-\mypar{Worst-case analysis} We evaluate a synthetic RAG workload with no retrieval overlap. \textsc{RAGBoost} adds only 0.72~s of prefill latency for 1K contexts (one-hour job), showing negligible overhead.

-\mypar{Impact of context length} We evaluate \textsc{RAGBoost} under varying retrieval depths ($k{=}3,5,10,15$) on NarrativeQA and MultihopRAG using A6000 GPUs to assess scalability as context length grows. \autoref{fig:diff-k} shows that \textsc{RAGBoost} consistently achieves the highest prefill throughput across all $k$ values.
-On MultihopRAG, it sustains 1.5–2.0× speedups over baselines as $k$ increases from 3 to 15; on NarrativeQA, it maintains 1.3–1.6× gains.
-While baseline throughput declines with larger $k$ due to reduced cache reuse, \textsc{RAGBoost} remains stable—its context ordering preserves prefix overlap even with longer retrieved contexts.
+\mypar{Performance with growing context lengths} We evaluate \textsc{ContextPilot} under varying retrieval depths (k=3,5,10,15) on NarrativeQA and MultihopRAG using A6000 GPUs.
+As shown in \autoref{fig:diff-k}, \textsc{ContextPilot} consistently achieves the highest prefill throughput across all k values.
+On MultihopRAG, it sustains 1.5–2.0× speedups over baselines as k grows from 3 to 15; on NarrativeQA, it maintains 1.3–1.6× gains.

-\mypar{Hint robustness} We tested multiple positions (before and after questions) and observed negligible impact on accuracy, with variations below 0.5\%.
-Attention heatmap analysis further confirms that the hints effectively guide the model to focus on relevant documents, improving downstream accuracy.
-We include this analysis in the supplementary materials (\autoref{apd:attn}) due to page limit.
+\mypar{Effectiveness of context annotations} We tested placing annotations before and after questions, observing negligible impact on accuracy (variations below 0.5\%).
+Attention heatmap analysis further confirms that annotations effectively guide the model toward relevant documents, improving downstream accuracy.
+We include this analysis in the supplementary materials (\appref{apd:attn}).

-\mypar{Impact of cache size and cache optimality} We assess cache size effects using two GPU clusters with different memory capacities: A6000 (48~GB) and H100 (96~GB).
-On MultihopRAG with Qwen3-32B and Llama3.3-70B across SGLang and vLLM, larger memory yields clear scaling benefits.
-From A6000 to H100, vanilla SGLang’s hit rate rises from 4.62\% to 8.49\%, and vLLM’s from 4.20\% to 11.2\%.
-With \textsc{RAGBoost}, improvements are far greater—SGLang from 29.64\% to 33.97\%, and vLLM from 35.90\% to 43.4\%—showing that larger cache capacity further amplifies ordering and scheduling benefits.

-For offline RAG, context ordering achieves near-optimal cache reuse since all prompts are known in advance.
-In online RAG, where only 64–512 prompts are visible per batch, hit rates remain within 3–5\% of optimal and improve as GPU memory scales.